ltraveler/idena-armer/README.md

 3. `git clone https://github.com/ltraveler/idena-armer.git` - cloning latest IDENA ARMer repository.
 4. `cd idena-armer && chmod +x ARMer_init.sh &&./ARMer_init.sh` - running IDENA ARMer and installing idena-go node client with <i><b>the same username</b></i> that was used for the first-time installation.

+## 🐼&nbsp; Xiaomi devices based on MIUI
+<b><i>MIUI</i> battery usage optimization is extremely high</b>.
+As a result, termux application cannot being run continiously as background process.
+There is a strong probability that you would need to install a custom ROM.
+LineageOS is the best one so far for Xiaomi devices based on MIUI OS.

 ## 📗&nbsp; The detailed installation guide has been published here:
 https://medium.com/@idna.project/b9229c010440